netdata/netdata/health/notifications/opsgenie/README.md

 learn_autogeneration_metadata: "{'part_of_cloud': False, 'part_of_agent': True}"
 -->

-# Send notifications to Opsgenie
+# Opsgenie agent alert notifications

 [Opsgenie](https://www.atlassian.com/software/opsgenie) is an alerting and incident response tool.
 It is designed to group and filter alarms, build custom routing rules for on-call teams, and correlate deployments and commits to